 This group involves a surplus of derivatives that are acquired in accordance with unit-linked provisions placement and are not covered by this provision.
-They are covered by equity of the Company.
-The group involves interest rate swaps, that are acquired in order to secure cash flows (nominal amounts, payments of coupons) incurring from a part of bond portfolio, which are acquired in order to place unit-linked provisions.
+They are covered by the equity of the Company.
+The group concludes interest rate swaps, which are acquired in order to secure cash flows (nominal amounts, payments of coupons) derived from a part of the bond portfolio.
+The bonds' portfolio is acquired in order to allocate unit-linked provisions.